ptlergo/protecting-routes-post/README.md

 - The code for the Angular app(s) should run
 - Proper spelling and grammar

+### Collaboration

+Often our posts will involve collaboration back and forth to get everything right.

+We suggest that you:

+- Do a bit of research on what common problems people have (e.g. protecting routes in this case)
+- Draft an outline about what you'll cover, and **send it to us** (via Upwork messages / Slack / Whatsapp)
+  - Letting us review the outline helps us course correct early-on
+- Write the code examples.
+(While you do this, take notes about anything tricky - this is great material for the post!)
+- Then write the post

 ## Instructions

 How to attempt this challenge: